awslabs/aws-emr-launch/examples/README.md

 2. An S3 Bucket used for EMR Artifacts (Bootstrap scripts, Step scripts, etc)
 3. An S3 Bucket used for EMR Logs
 4. An S3 Bucket used for EMR input/output data
+5. A SecretsManager Secret with a Kerberos Attributes example
+6. A SecretsManager Secret with a secret Cluster Configuration example

 Before deploying the examples, set up the environment variables:
 ```bash